 Sharon: You know, I kind of grew up a consummate mom, if you will.
 I’m the only girl in my family, the oldest of four children, I had twin brothers that were a year and a half younger than I am, and a younger brother who was six years younger than they were.
 And my mother died at a very young age of cancer.
 My father was diagnosed a month later with cancer.

 So kind of a long, rich history.
 But then that blessing of a wonderful personal life, a very supportive husband.
 We have four children ourselves, they’re all married.
-And we love those seven grandchildren under seven!
-We, we call it joyful confusion when we’re all together.
+And we love those seven grandchildren under seven.
+We call it joyful confusion when we’re all together.
 But you know, I love the fact that my grandchildren get to know about the work that I do, and they love adopting a child in foster care at Christmas.
-And that sense of compassion is one of those things that I’ve just loved bringing to my own family and, and my friends, my small group through the work here at The Villages.
+And that sense of compassion is one of those things that I’ve just loved bringing to my own family and my friends, my small group through the work here at The Villages.
 So I think we’re called, you know, as leaders to make sure that the values that God has planted and organizations like The Villages are dispersed as broadly as possible.

-Sharon: You know, we were actually a spin off of an organization in Kansas called the villages that was founded by Dr. Karl Menninger and many folks know Dr. Karl Menninger because of his concern around substance abuse, and the medical clinic that’s in Kansas.
-But he also had very vital concern about children growing up in the 60s and 70s who were abused or neglect and felt like, “Gee, these children are coming from a family where violence is prevalent, and they’re being placed in an institution.
+Sharon: You know, we were actually a spin off of an organization in Kansas called The Villages that was founded by Dr. Karl Menninger and many folks know Dr. Karl Menninger because of his concern around substance abuse, and the medical clinic that’s in Kansas.
+But he also had very vital concern about children growing up in the 60s and 70s who were abused or neglected and felt like, “Gee, these children are coming from a family where violence is prevalent, and they’re being placed in an institution.
 How are they ever going to know what it’s like to truly be a part of a family?”

 And so he developed an agency called The Villages of Kansas and what were called family model group homes.
 Group homes that had married couples as the house parents, and then you know, really functioned as a family unit where children could have responsibilities within the home.
 Where there would be vacations, extracurricular activities, the kinds of things that all of us as a parent want to provide for our children.
-Lilly Endowment got really excited about that concept and did a site visit to The Villages of Kansas and thought, you know what we’d like to see this concept grow in Indiana.
+Lilly Endowment got really excited about that concept and did a site visit to The Villages of Kansas and thought, you know what, we’d like to see this concept grow in Indiana.
 So The Villages of Indiana’s first seed dollars literally came from our friends.

-You know, in Indiana, what would we do without Eli Lilly and the Lilly Endowment, and we started initially with a network of 10 family model group homes and now have really it’s kind of an interesting case history have redefined ourselves because when you have a group home, that doubles the cost per day of services, when you think of the costs that any of us have in homeownership insurance, you know, maintenance, those kinds of things.
+You know, in Indiana, what would we do without Eli Lilly and the Lilly Endowment?
+And we started initially with a network of 10 family model group homes and now have really it’s kind of an interesting case history, have redefined ourselves because when you have a group home, that doubles the cost per day of services.
+When you think of the costs that any of us have in homeownership insurance, you know, maintenance, those kinds of things.
 And many of the Division of Family and Children at that time, the precursor to Department of Child Services in Indiana leaders were saying, “Could you replicate what you’re doing and your family model group homes and specialized foster families?”
 And so that was really the bridge to The Villages, growth in foster care.
 And today, we have over 300, licensed, caring dedicated heroic, in my mind, foster families throughout Indiana.
-So that that allows the children who need that, you know, additional family or that alternative family to not have to leave their own school district.
+So that allows the children who need that, you know, additional family or that alternative family to not have to leave their own school district.
 If you’ve only got 10 sites, you know, somebody has to travel to get to one of those group homes.